martine-jean/planets/README.md

 Head over to
 <a href="http://github.com/enormandeau/github_tutorial" target="_blank">
 Unofficial Introduction to GitHub for Scientists</a>
 and follow the tutorial step by step.
-The `Planets` repository will be used as a template project.
-You will have to modify the `planets.sh` script so that it displays information about the planets of the solar system.
+The `Planets` repository is used as a template project.
+You will add planets to the `data` folder and modify the `planets.sh` script so that it displays information about the planets.

 ## Licence